 Stay where you are - but renegotiate

 Another option is to renegotiate your lease.
-In this competitive market, you are in a strong position, so you could well get better terms.
+You could well get better terms.
 It's also worth trying to agree a shorter lease with break clauses.
 If you have spare space within your existing premises you could also reduce your outgoings by sharing your office with another like-minded business.
-If you are coming towards the end of your lease then now is the time to take control of the renewal process.
+If you are coming towards the end of your current lease then now is the time to take control of the renewal process.

 Move to a cheaper area

-According to a poll conducted in 2013 by Make It Cheaper and the Centre for Economic and Business Research (CEBR), more than a third of small business owners would relocate in order to cut costs.
-Certainly, with prices for commercial property in London now 40% higher than the rest of the country, relocation looks increasingly attractive for some.
+Many small business owners could relocate in order to cut costs.
 A move from any expensive city centre to the suburbs, to an out-of-town business park or even to another part of the country, could save your business thousands every year.